 A reception will precede the meeting at 6:00 pm.
-The meeting is free, but registration is required.
-Please contact the New York Academy of Sciences to register; the Wenner-Gren Foundation is not responsible for registration.
+Please do not contact the Wenner-Gren Foundation with inquiries regarding registration.